7.3.2 Military Interventions in Other Countries

 Military interventions in other countries for security purposes might be pre-emptive strikes, or to help friendly governments and groups.

 Such interventions are not intended to acquire territory.
-Unless they are explicitly authorised by the UN Security Council, they rely upon a trial of strength rather than upon a governance framework – so this book classifies them as Ungoverned Power.
-They are examples of realpolitik (6.7.7.4), and they are invariably seen by the target country as acts of war.
+They rely upon a trial of strength, rather than upon a governance framework, unless they are explicitly authorised by the UN Security Council – so this book classifies them as Ungoverned Power.
+The political decisions to deploy force are examples of realpolitik (6.7.7.4), and they are invariably seen by the target country as acts of war.
 Such adventures have a very low success rate.

 As described in the following sub-sections, those who make military interventions in other countries can take on different degrees of risk to themselves, and there are varying consequences: